 Well, this depends: what actually do you mean by that question?

-If, on the other hand, you want to actually benefit from listening to them – then it’s a whole other story.
+If, on the other hand, you want to actually benefit from listening to them – then it’s a whole different story.

-But subliminal messages can be an extremely useful aid to help you reach the goals you’re consciously pursuing.
+But subliminal messages can be a beneficial aid to help you reach the goals you’re consciously pursuing.

 Here’s The Deal: When Subliminals Can Help?

-The reason for this is, most often, that somewhere in our subconscious we don’t really believe that we can manifest something so unbelievable big, or that we don’t deserve to have it.
-These sneaky little thoughts that appear from the back of our brain are enough to mess up the message we’re trying to send to the universe; the fear of actually owning the house of our dreams is translating our thoughts into something like this: “Well, probably it’s better for me not to be the owner of something so beautiful; I probably wouldn’t be able to manage it, and anyway, it costs too much, what if I lost my job tomorrow?” etc.
+The reason for this is, most often, that somewhere in our subconscious, we don’t really believe that we can manifest something so unbelievably big or that we don’t deserve to have it.
+These sneaky little thoughts that appear from the back of our brain are enough to mess up the message we’re trying to send to the universe; the fear of actually owning the house of our dreams is translating our thoughts into something like this: “Well, probably I shouldn’t be the owner of something so beautiful; I probably wouldn’t be able to manage it, and anyway, it costs too much, what if I lost my job tomorrow?” etc.

-Combined with our conscious efforts, subliminals can do a tremendous job in “healing” our mind from negativity that keeps us from getting what we have asked the universe for – simply by aligning all of our thoughts and beliefs with our desires and actions.
-That, in turn, makes us even more focused, even more action oriented, and finally feeling that we do deserve, and can have whatever we set out mind to.
+Combined with our conscious efforts, subliminals can do a tremendous job of “healing” our minds from the negativity that keeps us from getting what we have asked the universe for—simply by aligning all of our thoughts and beliefs with our desires and actions.
+That, in turn, makes us even more focused and action-oriented and finally makes us feel that we do deserve and can have whatever we set our mind to.

 Seven Facts Concerning Subliminal Audio